Ro5bert/avra/README.md

 ## Build

-To build the `avra` executable, look at the list of makefiles available in `src/makefiles`.
-Choose the appropriate one afor your platform, then from `src`, run `make -f makefiles/Makefile.<platform>`.
+To build the `avra` executable, cd into the project's root directory and run `make`.
+A `src/avra` binary will be produced.
+You can install it with `make install`.

-You will end up with a usable `avra` executable in `src`.
+By default, make runs under the `linux` OS, which assumes a typical GNU toolchain.
+If that doesn't work for you, look at the available platforms available in `src/makefiles` and override `OS` when you call `make`.
+Note that those platforms aren't all well tested.
+Please open an issue in the tracker if you notice a platform not working.

 ## Usage